Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 Requires a .txt file with sample barcodes of each well on the plate to demultiplex samples.
 Prepare a txt file listing sample IDs and corresponding barcodes.
 The barcodes can be found in `A1_A1_barcodes`, note that the sample IDs will be different for rach library.

-Important: The BestRAD protocol we used to construct the library generates a unique “GG” at the beginning, so you have to add “GG” before you formal barcodes.
+**⚠️Important Note:** The BestRAD protocol we used to construct the library generates a unique “GG” at the beginning, so you have to add “GG” before you formal barcodes.

-**⚠️Important** before running this script, rename fastq.gz files to name format as received from the sequencing center.
+**⚠️Important Note:** before running this script, rename fastq.gz files to name format as received from the sequencing center.
 Otherwise stacks will not recognize the input files rename to format PS_P4_L1_2024_S3_L006.R1_001.fastq.gz (same for R2 file) or PS_P4_L1_2024_S3_L006_R1_001.fastq.gz (or with underscore before R#)

 stacks is picky about the length of the file names for each sample. picky how many "columns" it can have (meeaning how many sets of characters separated by _ (did not test if the issue is the overall number of characters or if _ creates a new "column" to the file)